European Trip - 2001

 a 17th-century Renaissance town hall and a couple of postcard-perfect covered bridges.

 We also took a boat ride on the lake.
-All Boat rides are covered by Eurail pass.
+All boat rides are covered by an Eurail pass.

 - Comment by Mei: In my opinion, Luzern is overrated.
 It is too commercialized, crowded with tourists, and the lake is not as pretty as Lake Como